sagarayi/Algorithms/README.md

 # Algorithms
 practicing simple algorithms

-1. To seperate 1's and 0's from a mixed array of 0's and 1's.
+1. To find the square of a number without using *,/ or pow().
+(Source : geeksforgeeks.com)